zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/postgresql-provider.md

 # PostgreSQL Provider

-PostgreSQL is a general purpose and object-relational database management system, the most advanced open source database system.
+PostgreSQL is a general-purpose and object-relational database management system, the most advanced open-source database system.

  - PostgreSQL has been proven to be highly scalable both in the sheer quantity of data it can manage and in the number of concurrent users it can accommodate.
  - It allows you to add custom functions developed using different programming languages such as C/C++, Java, etc.